nexgenta/eregansu/README.md

 Change to your web server root (or wherever you want your application to be served from).

-Create directories named 'config', 'app', and 'templates'

-	$ mkdir config app templates

 Check out Eregansu into a directory called 'platform':

 	$ git clone git://github.com/nexgenta/eregansu.git platform

-Create symbolic links and copies to templates, and create a sensible default index.php:
+Set everything up:

+	$ ./platform/eregansu install

+Alternatively, if you want to do it by hand, this is what happens:

+	$ mkdir config app templates
 	$ cd templates
 	$ ln -s ../platform/login/templates login
 	$ cd ..
 	$ cp platform/index.dist.php index.php

-You will also want an .htaccess file.
-Start with the provided one:

 	$ cp platform/htaccess.dist .htaccess

-If you’re going to use the provided login applet, you’ll want Chroma-Hash:

-	$ git clone git://github.com/mattt/Chroma-Hash.git

-Next, configure your instance.
-Copy the default (empty) instance configuration and make it the current configuration:

 	$ cp platform/config.default.php config/config.myhostname.php
 	$ ( cd config && ln -s config.myhostname.php config.php )
+	$ cp platform/appconfig.default.php config
+	$ ( cd config && ln -s appconfig.default.php appconfig.php )
+	$ mkdir templates/default
+	$ cp platform/examples/templates/* templates/default/
 (Replace “myhostname” with the name of your host — e.g., johndev)

-Now you can configure your application.
-Launch a PHP editor and create a new file containing the following:

-	<?php

-	/* My application configuration */

-	$HTTP_ROUTES = array(
-		'__NONE__' => array('class' => 'Page', 'templateName' => 'hello.phtml'),
-	);

-Save this file as config/appconfig.hello.php

-Make this application configuration active by symlinking it:

-	$ ( cd config && ln -s appconfig.hello.php appconfig.php )

-Create a dummy template:

-	$ mkdir templates/default
-	$ echo '<h1>Hello, World!</h1>' > templates/default/hello.phtml
+Next, If you’re going to use the provided login applet, you’ll want Chroma-Hash:

+	$ git clone git://github.com/mattt/Chroma-Hash.git

 Finally, launch your web browser and navigate to the server you’ve performed all of this on.
-If all is well, you should see a page containing just the words “Hello, World!”.
+If all is well, you should see the sample homepage (routed according to the <code>__NONE__</code> entry in the <code>$HTTP_ROUTES</code> array in your
+<code>appconfig.php</code>).